MadsHaerup/pure-react-app/README.md

-# clean-react-app
+# pure-react-app

-> clean-react-app will leave you with a clean and ready app with a basic directory structure.
+> pure-react-app will leave you with a clean and ready app with a basic directory structure.

 [Inspiration for directory structure](https://www.taniarascia.com/react-architecture-directory-structure/)